How Did the Theory Crafting Deck Perform? How is Standard Doing?

 is an absolute powerhouse in that deck, and can lead to some turn four victories if left unchecked.
 There is also a low-to-the-ground Golgari deck that is more viable as well.

 allows for this archetype to thrive.
 It's always nice to see multiple archetypes that are good within the same two colors of a deck type.
 Five Color Domain is still a thing, but it seems to have been toned down a lot.
-The resurgence of aggro decks are making it a bit less viable.
+The resurgence of aggro decks is making it a bit less viable.
 A lot of control decks are also running creatures either in the main deck or in the sideboard.
 Azorius and Esper control now often run Chrome host Seedshark.
 It's refreshing to see a control player cast a creature spell sometimes.
 Especially when we have all of the removal that we need in our deck.

 Mono Black's Positioning in the Updated Standard Meta